-7. Duty to provide waste disposal facilities
+Provide waste disposal facilities

 No litter should be allowed to accumulate, except for that stored in bins provided in adequate numbers for the requirements of the occupiers.
 Arrangements need to be made for regular disposal of litter and refuse having regard to the Council's collection service.

-8. Duty to inform us about occupancy of the HMO
+Inform us about occupancy of the HMO

 If required to do so, the manager shall provide details of individuals and households accommodated in the HMO.